Health, Safety, and Etiquette

 - Glasses/Contacts: Make sure you know your prescription.
 New eyewear can be ordered with no optometrist visit needed.
 Disposable contact lenses and solution can be easily found.

 - Immunizations for diphtheria, measles, mumps, rubella, polio, and tetanus should be up to date.
+SRAS strongly recommends that you are fully vaccinated against COVID with the latest boosters at least two weeks before traveling.
+You should bring your COVID card with you.
 Immunizations against hepatitis A, hepatitis B, and typhoid, as well as immuno-globulin injections are also recommended.
 Those planning on visiting rural areas as part of their program or for hiking, bicycling, etc, should also consider an immunization against rabies and take precautions against tick-borne encephalitis and Lyme disease.
 Information on vaccination and other health precautions may be obtained from the Centers for Disease Control and Prevention at 1-800-232-4636 or at CDC.gov.

 Health Concerns